stephbarker/menu-app/README.md

 ## Things to Note

-Currently, you cannot edit the image for a menu item but you can edit all other information by clicking the text.
-I noticed a console error saying that "placeholder" was an invalid prop for my EasyEdit component, however, it is giving the desired outcome on the screen - without it, it does not.
-So for now, I've chosen to leave it in.
+Currently, you cannot edit the image of a menu item, but you can edit all other info by clicking on the text.
+I am aware of a console error that says "placeholder" is an invalid prop for my EasyEdit component, however it is achieving the disired result on the screen - without it, it does not.
+So, for now I have left it in.

 ## Future Goals

-- Adding inline, editable functionality to the image of each menu item.
+- Adding inline editable functionality menu item images.

 - Testing.
 I currently do not have experince writing unit tests, but I would like to learn how to implement testing with Jest, since it is included with React.